MakeSchool-Tutorials/Makestagram-Swift-Part2/P24-Post-Headers/content.md

       }
     }

 As you can see: compared to the code we've written so far, this is not too exciting!
-The more interesting part is presenting this new header cell above every single post in our Table View.
+The more interesting part is presenting this new header cell above every single post in our table view.

 #Displaying the Post Cell Header

 Luckily, displaying our header cells is not too complicated.
 Apple has built this functionality into `UITableView`.

 The `UITableView` divides its content into sections and rows.
-Currently our Table View has exactly one section, with all posts displayed as individual rows within that section.
+Currently our table view has exactly one section, with all posts displayed as individual rows within that section.

 Each section in a `UITableView` can have a header view.
 This means we could easily display _one_ header view for our _one_ section.

 But how can we display a header for each post?

-The trick is to change the structure of our data in the Table View.
+The trick is to change the structure of our data in the table view.
 Instead of displaying each post as a row, we will display each post as a _section_.
 This way we will be able to provide an individual section header for each post.

 Essentially we are swapping the meaning of rows and sections - this requires some changes to our `TimelineViewController`.